wallacegibbon/simple-keyboard-remapper/README.md

 This project is modified/simplified from The Janus Key project.
 	<https://github.com/pietroiusti/janus-key>

-Some features (which are unnecessary for a Emacs users) are removed to keep the code super simple.
+Some features (which are unnecessary for a pure Emacs users) are removed to keep the code super simple.